Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 We first show that $K$ is compact.
 It suffices to show that $K$ is classically compact, i.e.,

-and that for any cover $U$ and $k : \dN$, we can semi-decide if $K$ is contained in $K \subseteq \bigcup_{n=0}^k U_n$, as this allows us to search through all finite covers in parallel until we find one that is large enough.
+and that for any cover $U$ and $k : \dN$, we can semi-decide whether $K \subseteq \bigcup_{n=0}^k U_n$, as this allows us to search through all finite covers in parallel until we find one that is large enough.
 Further, using the fact that the space is second countable, it suffices to use open balls for the open sets $U_i$ in the coverings.

 The first part is very similar to the standard textbook proof of the equivalence of totally bounded and complete and compactness.
 We omit it here and refer to the Coq formalization (\coqref{bishop\_compact\_classical\_fincover\_compact}{/formalization/Hyperspace/MetricSubsets.v}{3359}).